 About the Author | Rev. Russ Sacco

 Russ is Co-founder and Senior Pastor at Christiangram Ministries, Inc., and celebrates thirty-one years of ordination November, 2020.
-His music visitation ministry, founded in 1988 by he and his wife, Rose (now with the Lord), has touched multitudes through one-on-one visitation, numerous public events, inspirational songs, preaching, prayer, and personal outreach.
+His music visitation ministry, founded in 1988 by him and his wife, Rose (now with the Lord), has touched multitudes through one-on-one visitation, numerous public events, inspirational songs, preaching, prayer, and personal outreach.
 He also served as Assistant Pastor for Walk in Love for Jesus Church, North Bellmore, NY for nearly seven years.